More than one-third of people want fewer foreign firms operating in their home country: report

 Data from Edelman showed that four in 10 are unwilling to invest in companies that do not share their values.
 Additionally, 40 per cent of respondents also said they will not report to a manager with contrasting values.

-This is on a par with US-headquartered companies – which has fallen by five points from 2025.
+This was on a par with how foreigners view US-headquartered firms.
+Their trust in such companies was down five points from 2025.

-The top position is held by companies based in Japan – at 66 points, up by one point from its result last year.
+The top position was held by companies based in Japan – at 66 points, up by one point from its result last year.

-Businesses with headquarters in Canada and Germany are next, each at 65 points, according to Edelman’s Trust Barometer this year.
+Businesses with headquarters in Canada and Germany were next, each at 65 points, according to Edelman’s Trust Barometer this year.

-Other Asia-Pacific players fared poorly, with China-headquartered companies in the “distrust” zone at 44 points, though it has risen by a “significant” three points on the year, according to the report.
+Other Asia-Pacific players fared poorly.
+China-headquartered companies were in the “distrust” zone at 44 points, though they rose by a “significant” three points on the year, according to the report.

 Companies headquartered in South-east Asian countries such as Malaysia and Thailand were next, at 43 points.